Li'l Miss Vampire Can't Suck Right: Anime

 An anime television series adaptation was announced on February 4, 2025.
-It is produced by Feel and directed by Sayaka Yamai, with scripts written by Yuniko Ayana, character designs handled by Takuya Tani, and music composed by Tomoki Kikuya.
-The series premiered on October 12, 2025, on Tokyo MX and other networks.
-The opening theme song is "Seishun no Silhouette" (青春のシルエッ), performed by HΔG, and the ending theme song is "Senkō Hanabi" (線香花火), performed by HΔG and Minami Tanaka.
-Crunchyroll is streaming the series.
+It is produced by Feel and directed by Sayaka Yamai, with series composition by Yuniko Ayana, character designs handled by Takuya Tani, and music composed by Tomoki Kikuya.
+The series aired from October 12 to December 28, 2025, on AT-X and other networks.
+The opening theme song is "Seishun no Silhouette" (青春のシルエッ), performed by HΔG, while the ending theme song is "Senkō Hanabi" (線香花火), performed by HΔG and Minami Tanaka.
+Crunchyroll streamed the series.
 Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.